Australian-Parliamentary-Speech/Scraper/docs/src/index.md

 # ParlinfoSpeechScraper

 This project is divided into three parts, which correspond to three repos: Download, sgml2xml, and Scraper.
 The repo Download downloads the XML files directly from the Parlinfo roadmap.
-The repo sgml2xml downloads the sgml files and convert them into XML files.
-This is for the years where the XML files are missing.
+The repo sgml2xml downloads the SGML files and convert them into XML files.
+This is for the years where XML files are missing and only SGML files are available.

 There are some XML files that are corruptped or missing.
-For those we could recover, we have put them into Inputs/ in the Scraper repo.
+For those we could recover, we have put them into Inputs/hansard/<house|senate>_reserve_xmls/ in the Scraper repo.

-Finally Scraper parses the XML files and produces CSV files that contain all the speech information.
+Scraper parses the raw XML files and produces CSV files that contain all the processed speech information.
 The detailed documentation is in the documentation page [here](https://australian-parliamentary-speech.github.io/Scraper/).

 # Windows users